mangoqwq/advent-of-code-2022/README.md

 It's that time of the year again!

 I'll try my best to make solutions neat and readable, but no guarantees!
-I'm going for the leaderboard this year, so speed takes first priority ;-;
+I'm going for the leaderboard this year, so I will code up whatever comes to mind first ;-;

 Perhaps we can get top hundred??? muri muri ＞︿＜